shwetaruparel/FollowMe/README.md

 *4)CNN isn't "programmed" to look for certain characteristics.
 Rather, it learns on its own which characteristics to notice.*

-Fully connected layer — Fully connected layers connect every neuron in one layer to every neuron in another layer.
-It is in principle the same as the traditional multi-layer perceptron neural network.
+*5)Fully connected layer — Fully connected layers connect every neuron in one layer to every neuron in another layer.
+It is in principle the same as the traditional multi-layer perceptron neural network.*
-Finally, after several convolutional and max pooling layers, the high-level reasoning in the neural network is done via fully connected layers.
+*Finally, after several convolutional and max pooling layers, the high-level reasoning in the neural network is done via fully connected layers.
 Neurons in a fully connected layer have connections to all activations in the previous layer, as seen in regular neural networks.
-Their activations can hence be computed with a matrix multiplication followed by a bias offset.
+Their activations can hence be computed with a matrix multiplication followed by a bias offset.*

-Advantages: A fully connected layer learns features from all the combinations of the features of the previous layer, where a convolutional layer relies on local spatial coherence with a small receptive field.
+*Advantages: A fully connected layer learns features from all the combinations of the features of the previous layer, where a convolutional layer relies on local spatial coherence with a small receptive field.*

-Disadvantages: Fully connected layers are incredibly computationally expensive.
-That’s why we use them only to combine the upper layer features.Also fully connected layer don't preserve the spatial information.
+*Disadvantages: Fully connected layers are incredibly computationally expensive.
+That’s why we use them only to combine the upper layer features.Also fully connected layer don't preserve the spatial information.*

 ***The following images shows ConvNet Architecture***